THE SACRED HEAD BIBLE

 -

-relied exclusively on the LXX for her understanding of the Old Testament, and
+exclusively on the LXX for her understanding of the Old Testament, and it was

-it was only by the 9th century that St Jerome's Vulgate translation of the 4th
+only by the 9th century that St Jerome's Vulgate translation of the 4th century

-century Hebrew text completely displaced the Church's earlier translations of
+Hebrew text completely displaced the Church's earlier translations of the LXX

 Or Septuagintal Complementarity?

-on the MT for their understanding of the OT, whereas the 'Orthodox' go to the
+exclusively on the MT for their understanding of the OT, whereas the 'Orthodox'

-opposite extreme and rely almost exclusively on the LXX.
-But would it not be
+go to the opposite extreme and rely almost exclusively on the LXX.
+But would it

 synchronously as possible with the MT?
 The reasons for this are as follows: